Qurbani/Udhiyah

 Sign Up To Our Mailing List

-Muslim Hands was established in the UK in 1993.
-Muslim Hands is an international aid agency and NGO working in over 50 countries worldwide to help those affected by natural disasters, conflict and poverty.
+Muslim Hands Canada is an international aid agency and NGO working globally to help those affected by natural disasters, conflict and poverty.
 Muslim Hands Canada is a registered charity with the Canada Revenue Agency (Charity Registration No. 81126 4985 RR0001).

 Your Qurbani Order